-Low self-esteem affects all of us from time to time, but if your self-esteem is so low that you’re struggling to function, it can have a negative impact on your mental health and your day-to-day life.
+It’s perfectly normal to lack confidence in situations that are outside of your comfort zone, or to question your capabilities when you are faced with a new task.
+Low self-esteem affects all of us from time to time.
+But if your self-worth is so low that you’re struggling to function, it can have a negative impact on your mental health and your day-to-day life.

 What is self-esteem?

-Whereas if you have low self-esteem, studies have linked poor self-image with a variety of problems that can affect everything from the way you view your career to the way you conduct your relationships.
+If you have healthy self-esteem, you are likely to feel positive about your abilities and have a sunnier approach to life, in general.
+Whereas if you have low self-esteem, studies have linked poor self-image with a variety of problems that can affect everything from the way you view your career to how you conduct your relationships.

 How do you measure self-esteem?

 So how do you measure your self-worth and what constitutes low self-esteem?
 If you are feeling negative about yourself or your life to the extent that it's impacting your ability to function, we recommend speaking to your GP or considering talking therapy.

 In the interim, try the Rosenberg Self Esteem Scale.
 Developed by the sociologist Morris Rosenber, this scale is widely used in social-science research, using a scale of 0–30 where a score less than 15 may indicate low self-esteem.